QuantEcon/cbc_2024/source_files/tuesday/lorenz_gini.md

 import quantecon as qe
 ```

-## Preamble: The Lorenz curve and Gini coefficient
+## The Lorenz curve

+Let's start by examining the Lorenz curve.

 ### Definition